Kush382/icon/README.md

 © Copyright 2022.
 All Rights Reserved.
-No one can use these items even.
+No one can use these items ever.
 All files are for commercial use.